19hours/sg-statutes/Acts/Sewerage and Drainage Act.md

 [8/2001]

+(6) The court may order any person who is convicted of an offence under this section to pay the cost incurred by the Board, or by the owner or occupier of any premises, in carrying out any work to restore the public sewerage system to its original condition, or to clear the public sewerage system of the trade effluent so discharged.

+[Act 10 of 2012 wef 01/09/2012]

-### Prohibition on discharge of dangerous trade effluent
+### Prohibition on discharge of dangerous or hazardous substance or trade effluent containing dangerous or hazardous substance

+16A\.—(1) No person shall discharge, or cause or permit to be discharged, any dangerous or hazardous substance or any trade effluent containing any dangerous or hazardous substance into any public sewerage system or any drain-line or sewer communicating with a public sewerage system, except —

+(a) with the prior written approval of the Board; and

+(b) in accordance with the conditions of that approval, if any, and any regulations under this Act providing for the control of such discharge.

+(2) Where any dangerous or hazardous substance or any trade effluent containing any dangerous or hazardous substance has been discharged from any premises into any public sewerage system or any drain-line or sewer communicating with a public sewerage system in contravention of subsection (1), it shall be presumed, until the contrary is proved, that the occupier of the premises has discharged, or caused or permitted to be discharged, the substance or trade effluent.

+(3) The presumption under subsection (2) shall not be rebutted unless the occupier of the premises proves that he had taken all reasonable precautions and exercised due diligence to prevent the contravention of subsection (1).

+(4) Where, in any proceedings for an offence under subsection (5) or (6), it is proved that the accused had committed any act referred to in subsection (1), it shall be presumed, unless the contrary is proved, that the accused knew that the substance discharged was a dangerous or hazardous substance or that the trade effluent discharged contained a dangerous or hazardous substance, as the case may be.

+(5) Any person who contravenes subsection (1) shall be guilty of an offence and shall be liable —

+(a) on the first conviction, to a fine not exceeding $50,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $2,000 for every day or part thereof during which the offence continues after conviction; and

+(b) on a second or subsequent conviction, to a fine not exceeding $100,000 or to imprisonment for a term not exceeding 12 months or to both and, in the case of a continuing offence, to a further fine not exceeding $2,000 for every day or part thereof during which the offence continues after conviction.

+(6) Any person who contravenes subsection (1) and thereby causes —

+(a) injury or death to any person;

+(b) damage to any public sewerage system which renders the sewerage system inoperable; or

+(c) severe disruption to the process of treating sewage or trade effluent or the process of water reclamation,

+shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $200,000 or to imprisonment for a term not exceeding 2 years or to both.

+(7) The court may order any person who is convicted of an offence under this section to pay the cost incurred by the Board, or by the owner or occupier of any premises, in carrying out any work —

+(a) to restore the public sewerage system to its original condition;

+(b) to resume the process of treating sewage or trade effluent or the process of water reclamation; or

+(c) to clear the public sewerage system of the dangerous or hazardous substance or the trade effluent containing the dangerous or hazardous substance so discharged.

+(8) The Board may, with the approval of the Minister, by regulations provide for the control or prohibition of the discharge of dangerous or hazardous substances or trade effluent containing dangerous or hazardous substances into any public sewerage system or any drain-line or sewer communicating with a public sewerage system.

+(9) For the purposes of this section and section 17, a substance is a dangerous or hazardous substance if —

+(a) it is of a nature that is likely, either alone or in combination with or by interaction with another substance —

+(i) to pose a health hazard to or cause danger to the safety and health of any person at work at, on or in any part of any public sewerage system;

+(ii) to cause a fire or an explosion in any public sewerage system;

+(iii) to damage any public sewerage system to the extent that would render the sewerage system inoperable; or

+(iv) to severely disrupt —

+(A) the proper working of any public sewerage system, or any facility, machinery or equipment related or connected to the sewerage system;

+(B) any process of treating trade effluent, sewage or other waste for reuse;

+(C) any process of water reclamation; or

+(D) the proper working of any facility, machinery or equipment used for any process referred to in sub-paragraph (B) or (C); or

+(b) it is prescribed as a dangerous or hazardous substance.

+[Act 10 of 2012 wef 01/09/2012]

+### Order to stop discharge of dangerous or hazardous substance or trade effluent containing dangerous or hazardous substance

-17\.—(1) Where the Board reports to the Minister that any trade effluent which is being discharged from any premises into the public sewerage system is dangerous to health or safety or will cause damage to the public sewerage system, the Minister may by order direct the occupier of the premises —
+17\.—(1) Where it appears to the Board that any dangerous or hazardous substance or any trade effluent containing any dangerous or hazardous substance is being or has been discharged into any public sewerage system or any drain-line or sewer communicating with a public sewerage system, the Board may, by order, direct the occupier of any premises from which the substance or trade effluent is being or has been discharged or any other person who, in the opinion of the Board, has caused or permitted the discharge —

-(a) to cease immediately the discharge of such trade effluent into the public sewerage system;
+(a) to immediately cease the discharge of such substance or trade effluent into the public sewerage system or the drain-line or sewer communicating with a public sewerage system;

+[Act 10 of 2012 wef 01/09/2012]

-(b) to take such steps as may be specified in the order to treat the trade effluent which is complained of; and
+(b) to take such steps as may be specified in the order to treat the substance or trade effluent which is complained of; and

+[Act 10 of 2012 wef 01/09/2012]

-(c) to cease immediately the carrying on of any process or work which produces the trade effluent either indefinitely or until such steps as are specified in the order have been taken to treat the trade effluent before it is discharged into the public sewerage system.
+(c) to immediately cease the carrying on of any process or work which produces the substance or trade effluent, either indefinitely or until such steps as are specified in the order have been taken to treat the substance or trade effluent before it is discharged into the public sewerage system or the drain-line or sewer communicating with a public sewerage system.

 [8/2001]

+[Act 10 of 2012 wef 01/09/2012]

-(2) Any person who is aggrieved by an order made by the Minister under subsection (1) may, within 28 days from the date of the order, appeal to the High Court which may rescind or vary the order.
+(2) Any person who is aggrieved by an order made by the Board under subsection (1) may, within 14 days from the date of service of the order, appeal in writing to the Minister, who may confirm, vary or rescind the order.

+[Act 10 of 2012 wef 01/09/2012]

-(3) Notwithstanding that an appeal has been made under subsection (2), an aggrieved person shall comply with the order pending the outcome of the appeal to the High Court and the Board may exercise the powers conferred under subsection (5).
+(3) Notwithstanding that an appeal has been made under subsection (2), an aggrieved person shall comply with the order pending the outcome of the appeal to the Minister and the Board may exercise the powers conferred under subsection (5).

 [8/2001]

+[Act 10 of 2012 wef 01/09/2012]

-(4) The occupier of any premises who fails to comply with an order under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $40,000 or to imprisonment for a term not exceeding 3 months or to both and, in the case of a continuing offence, to a further fine of $1,000 for every day or part thereof during which the offence continues after conviction.
+(4) If any person to whom an order under subsection (1) is directed fails to comply with the order (referred to in this section as the person in default), he shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $40,000 or to imprisonment for a term not exceeding 3 months or to both and, in the case of a continuing offence, to a further fine of $1,000 for every day or part thereof during which the offence continues after conviction.

+[Act 10 of 2012 wef 01/09/2012]

-(5) Where the occupier of any premises fails to comply with an order made under subsection (1) within 48 hours of the service of the order, any authorised officer may, at all reasonable times, enter upon the premises and take such measures and execute such work as may be necessary to comply with the order without prejudice to any proceedings that may be taken against the occupier of the premises under subsection (4).
+(5) Where the person in default fails to comply with the order made under subsection (1), an authorised officer may, at all reasonable hours in the day or night, or at such other time as may be agreed with the owner or occupier of the premises to which the order relates, enter the premises and take such measures and execute such work as may be necessary to secure compliance with the order but without prejudice to any proceedings that may be taken against the person in default under subsection (4).

-[8/2001]
+[Act 10 of 2012 wef 01/09/2012]

 (6) Any expenses reasonably incurred by the Board under subsection (5) may be recovered from the person in default and section 48 and, if that person is the owner of the premises, section 50 shall apply in respect of those expenses.